-The information below is for Portfolio grants awarded for FY23.
-Guidelines for the revised Portfolio and the new application process are currently being drafted, and this page will be updated in late Spring 2023 for Fy24 applications.
+The information below is for Portfolio grants awarded for FY24.
+Guidelines for the revised Portfolio and the new application process are currently being drafted, and this page will be updated in Spring 2024 for funding starting in FY25.

 If your organization receives Portfolio support, you reapply by continuing to meet eligibility requirements, and by meeting all annual report requirements by the annual deadlines to avoid penalties.

 Find out if your organization is currently receiving a Portfolio grant.
 If not, check out our Programs At-a-Glance to see other funding opportunities.